iommirocks/iommi/docs/queries.rst

 Queries
 =======

-Iommi queries makes it easy to implement searching and filtering in your Django app.
+iommi queries makes it easy to implement searching and filtering in your Django app.

 Major features: